Labour Division

 Worker-n = +/- Quantity of Points-n

-Where the obtained values are different magnitudes expressed in past labour income-based points that are added to (or deducted from) the quantities of the past labour points held by workers.
+The obtained values are different magnitudes expressed in past labour points that are added to (or deducted from) the quantities of past labour points held by workers.

-Example: A worker who stated the coefficient of responsibility as 1.5 will realize on account of the responsibility function a gain of past labour income-based points three times larger than the worker who states the coefficient of responsibility 0.5 in the case of rise in the profit of the enterprise, and a three times larger loss of the past labour points in the case of losses of the enterprise.
+Example: A worker who stated a coefficient of responsibility of 1.5 will realize on account of the responsibility function a gain of past labour points three times larger than the worker who stated a coefficient of responsibility of 0.5 in the case of a rise in profit of the enterprise, and a three times larger loss of the past labour points in the case of losses of the enterprise.

 In the proposed system, each worker bears responsibility for the work of the collective proportionately to the stated size of the coefficient of responsibility.
-In this way, workers become active creators of their own conveniences and inconveniences, and are no longer the passive collective members.
-Such responsibility will require that workers get familiar with the consequences of doing business, which will largely contribute to the overcoming of disalienation in the process of production.
+In this way, workers become active creators of their own conveniences and inconveniences, and are no longer passive collective members.
+Such responsibility will require that workers become familiar with the consequences of doing business, which will largely contribute to overcoming alienation in the process of production.

-So far has been described the individual participation in collective responsibility of workers.
-Now needs to be defined the individual responsibility of workers in process of production.
+So far the individual participation of workers in collective responsibility has been described.
+Now what needs to be defined is the individual responsibility of workers in the process of production.
 Workers individually might produce benefits or damages in the collective process of production.
-In order of creation of a productive orientation of society it will be necessary to define within the production process a principle of remunerating and sanctioning the workers by a certain number of past labour income-based points.
-Such remunerating and sanctioning needs to be carried out by an arbitration commission of company in accordance with accepted company’s regulation.
+In order to create a productive orientation of society it will be necessary to define within the production process a principle of remunerating and sanctioning the workers by a certain number of past labour points.
+Such remunerating and sanctioning needs to be carried out by arbitration commission of the company in accordance with the accepted company regulation.

-Such a system of assessing the work value and of the bearing of responsibility represents in the broadest sense all influences that the work brings along.
+Such a system of assessing the work value and of bearing responsibility represents in the broadest sense all influences that the work brings along.
 It may reward each convenience and sanction each inconvenience that a worker inflicts to another worker or to the community in its entirety.
-Each worker will care not to inflict by his activity, or to inflict as little as possible, the inconvenience to any other man and to bring to every man as much conveniences as possible.
+Each worker will care to not inflict by their activity, or to inflict as little as possible, inconvenience to any other individual and to bring to every individual as much convenience as possible.
 This will represent the substance of a productive social orientation that will promote inter-personal relations.

-Example: Let us assume fully arbitrarily that average gross income in the commune is 100,000 money units.
-In that case, average gross quantity of past labour income-based points is 100,000 points.
-If a worker cannot assume a great responsibility for his work, he will opt for a small coefficient of responsibility.
-If he proposed his own coefficient of responsibility at the level of 0,1, one positive vote would then bring him 0,1 point, and five negative votes -0,5 vote.
-Then in the first case, the worker with average quantity of past labour points will have 100,000.1 and in second case 99,999.5 points.
+Example: Let us assume arbitrarily that the average income in the commune is 100,000 monetary units.
+In that case, the average quantity of past labour points is 100,000 points.
+If a worker cannot assume a great responsibility for their work, they will opt for a small coefficient of responsibility.
+If they propose their own coefficient of responsibility at the level of 0,1, one positive vote would then bring them 0,1 point, and five negative votes -0,5 point.
+Then in the first case, the worker with the average quantity of past labour points will have 100,000.1, and in second case 99,999.5 points.

-A worker wishing to increase his work competitiveness must also increase the coefficient of responsibility.
+A worker wishing to increase their work competitiveness must also increase their coefficient of responsibility.
 The coefficient of responsibility of 1,2 will bring 12 points to the worker who gets ten positive votes.
-If the same worker has 100,000 past labour income points, he will have 100.012 points after the assessment.
-If he, instead, gets 20 negative votes, 24 points will be deducted, and will thus after that have in total 99.976 income points.
-As the accounting is done on a monthly basis, such a system will require a highly responsible work.
+If the same worker has 100,000 past labour income points, they will have 100.012 points after the assessment.
+If they, instead, get 20 negative votes, 24 points will be deducted, and will thus after that have in total 99.976 income points.
+As accounting is done on a monthly basis, such a system will require a highly responsible work.
 I have to repeat that the examples are fully arbitrary and that implementation of such measures in practice will require a broad study and social acceptability.

-There is no doubt that in such a system each worker will be cautious before stating his own productivity and the degree of responsibility.
+There is no doubt that in such a system each worker will be cautious before stating their own productivity and degree of responsibility.
 Such cautiousness will prevent hasty statements and voluntarism.
-The system will allow each worker to get to know his own capacity, to act in accordance with his own capacity and thus meet his own needs.
+The system will allow each worker to get to know their own capacity, to act in accordance with their own capacity and thus meet their own needs.
 Such an act is a precondition for a constructive orientation of the society as a whole.

-Responsibility is some sort of fear from inconveniences.
-The fear from inconveniences gives the man a driving force that is a condition for reaching a convenience.
-When an inconvenience is unreachable, it is hard to notice the reason for setting someone into action, because where there is no possibility for inconveniences to occur there may not be conveniences, either.
+Responsibility is some sort of fear of inconveniences.
+The fear of inconveniences gives the individual a driving force that is a condition for reaching a convenience.
+When an inconvenience is unreachable, it is hard to find a reason for someone to set into action, because where there is no possibility for inconveniences to occur there may not be conveniences, either.

-Unemployed population also bears responsibility for their activity, however, the coefficient of responsibility is set by the commune's leadership.
+The unemployed population also bears responsibility for their activity; however, the coefficient of responsibility is set by the commune's leadership.
 This degree of responsibility may be lower than the responsibility for production, however, sufficient so as that all inhabitants of the commune behave with respect vis-à-vis their environment.
-This means that the unemployed population, if bringing conveniences by its activity, may also be rewarded by an individual community member by way of adding the income-based points equal to the level of the community's coefficient of responsibility, and vice-versa.
-In this way, the entire population of the commune mutually rewards the conveniences and sanctions the inconveniences.
+This means that the unemployed population, if bringing conveniences by its activity, may also be rewarded by an individual community member by way of adding income-based points equal to the level of the community's coefficient of responsibility, and vice-versa.
+In this way, the entire population of the commune mutually rewards conveniences and sanctions inconveniences.

 Current Labour Price

 Finally, it is the price of current labour that forms the competitive power in selecting the work.
-The current labour price depends on all conveniences and inconveniences that the work brings in realizing the necessary productivity in relation to the conveniences and inconveniences of other forms of work or condition spent out of work.
+The current labour price depends on all conveniences and inconveniences that the work brings in realizing the necessary productivity in relation to the conveniences and inconveniences of other forms of work or from outside of work.

 The system envisages that workers set by themselves the current labour price by a coefficient within a value range of two numbers that may be from 0.1 to 10.
-The price of average current labour will have the value of 1(one); a work twice less convenient will have the price equal to number 2, while the work twice more convenient will have a price of 0.5.
+The price of average current labour will have the value of 1(one); a work twice as inconvenient will have the price equal to number 2, while the work twice as convenient will have a price of 0.5.

-A worker who seeks a lower current labour price for equal productivity will realize greater work competitiveness.
+A worker who seeks a lower current labour price on the labour market for equal productivity will realize greater work competitiveness.
 The system of work competition will for each work post set a limit value of the current labour price, which will be accepted as objective by the society.
-Such current labour price will exert impact on the creation of an objective system of income distribution, which will overcome the hitherto unsolved problems of income distribution in the associated labour.
+Such a current labour price will exert impact on the creation of an objective system of income distribution, which will overcome the hitherto unsolved problems of income distribution in the associated labour.

-When a worker has no possibility of work selection he must accept the work conditions irrespective of how much they are suitable to him.
-In such cases the work is a coercion that brings inconveniences to the society.
-The new system allows every worker to find the work that brings him greater individual conveniences, whereby the work, while lasting, may become a value that promotes the society in any respect.
+When a worker has no possibility of work selection they must accept work conditions irrespective of how much they suit to them.
+In such cases work is a coercion that brings inconveniences to the society.
+The new system allows every worker to find the work that brings them greater individual conveniences, whereby the work, while lasting, may become a value that promotes the society in any respect.

-In the case that the work becomes a value, a worker holding a larger quantity of past labour income-based points will be able, in order to increase the competitive power, to reduce more the current labour price because his income will still be sufficiently high.
-A worker with a smaller value of past labour will withdraw, because his income would be too small.
+In the case that the work becomes a value, a worker holding a larger quantity of past labour income-based points will be able, in order to increase the competitive power, to reduce the current labour price because their income will still be sufficiently high.
+A worker with a smaller value of past labour will withdraw, because their income would be too small.

-On the other hand, if a worker aspires for greater conveniences in the operating result, he will seek less valuable forms of work or, more precisely, less convenient works that will allow the setting of a higher current labour price, and will realize a higher income.
-Less convenient forms of work will be presented by the high current labour price.
-Such a price will form an expensive work and, therefore, the management will be gradually phasing it out by introducing automation, or by redistributing the work.
+On the other hand, if a worker aspires for greater conveniences in the operating result, they will seek less valuable forms of work or, more precisely, less convenient works that will allow a higher current labour price, and will realize a higher income.
+Less convenient forms of work will be presented by a high current labour price.
+Such a price will form an expensive work and, therefore, management will be gradually phasing it out by introducing automation, or by redistributing the work.

 Achieved results